zeroth-dev/CompetitivePrograming/README.md

 This repo is a showcase of solutions to various websites for programming exercises.
-Each folder/project is dedicated to a specific website (Rosalind can be used for competitive practice)
+Each folder/project is dedicated to a specific website (Rosalind can be used for some parts of competitive programming)